bmclku/bmclku.github.io/content/_index.md

   - block: markdown
     content:
       title: Latest News
+      # text: |
+      #   ### March 2024
+      #     - Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
+      #     - Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
       text: |
-        ### March 2024
-          - Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
+      (Mar, 2024) Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
-          - Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
+      (Mar, 2024) Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
     design:
       columns: '1'
       background: